Colorful cottage kitchen with butter yellow walls, pale blue cabinets, floral curtains, and vintage dishes

 Open shelves filled with vintage dishes add charm and personality to a cozy cottage kitchen

 Open shelves instantly make a kitchen feel more personal.
-They give you a place to display pretty dishes, vintage pitchers, cutting boards, teacups, or small bowls that might otherwise stay hidden in cabinets.
-The look feels relaxed and lived-in, which is exactly what makes cottage kitchens so charming.
+Specifically, they give you a place to display pretty dishes, vintage pitchers, cutting boards, or small bowls that might otherwise stay hidden in cabinets.
+This look feels relaxed and lived-in, which is exactly what makes cottage kitchens so charming.

-The key is not to overcrowd the shelves.
-A mix of everyday pieces and decorative accents works best.
-Stacked plates, a few glasses, a little framed print, and maybe a trailing plant can make even a simple kitchen wall feel cozy and styled without looking too busy.
+To achieve this, the key is not to overcrowd the space.
+A mix of everyday pieces and decorative accents usually works best.
+By combining stacked plates, a few glasses, a little framed print, and perhaps a trailing plant, you can make even a simple wall feel cozy and styled without looking too busy.

 One of the easiest ways to add cottage charm is through the dishes you use every day.
-Floral plates, ironstone bowls, transferware, scalloped edges, and soft pastel mugs all fit beautifully into a cottage kitchen.
+Items such as floral plates, ironstone bowls, transferware, and soft pastel mugs all fit beautifully into a cottage kitchen.
 Even just a few special pieces can change the whole feeling of the room.

-You do not need a full matching set.
-Cottage style often looks better when it feels collected over time.
-Mixing old and new pieces gives the kitchen character and keeps it from feeling too staged.
-A stack of mismatched bowls or a row of pretty mugs can become part of the decor.
+Notably, you do not need a full matching set to achieve this look.
+Cottage style often looks better when it feels collected over time, as mixing old and new pieces gives the kitchen character.
+By displaying a stack of mismatched bowls or a row of pretty mugs, you allow your everyday items to become part of the decor.

 Cozy cottage kitchen with natural wood cutting boards, wooden utensils, and colorful vintage-inspired decor